 Set to 6 for preamble puncturing in 160 MHz or 80+80 MHz, where in the preamble the only punctured subchannels are the secondary 20 MHz channel and zero to two of the 20 MHz subchannels in the secondary 80 MHz channel.
 If two of the 20 MHz subchannels in the secondary 80 MHz channel are punctured, these are either the lower two or the higher two.
 No more than two adjacent 20 MHz subchannels are punctured across 160 MHz.

 Set to 7 for preamble puncturing in 160 MHz or 80+80 MHz, where in the preamble the only punctured subchannels are zero, one or both of the 20 MHz subchannels in the secondary 40 MHz channel and zero to two of the 20 MHz subchannels in the secondary 80 MHz channel; at least one 20 MHz subchannel is punctured.
 If two of the 20 MHz subchannels in the secondary 80 MHz channel are punctured, these are either the lower two or the higher two.
 No more than two adjacent 20 MHz subchannels are punctured across 160 MHz.
+Maximum four 20 MHz subchannels are punctured across 160 MHz.

 If the HE-SIG-B Compression field is 1, then values 4–7 are reserved.